Skip to main content

 Forty-five states and the District of Columbia collect statewide sales tax.
 The NOMAD states of New Hampshire, Oregon, Montana, Alaska and Delaware have no statewide sales tax – but online sellers aren’t off the hook in Alaska, where localities continue to band together to create a web of sales taxes that average out to slightly less than 2%.

-Among trends (and complications) in sales tax:
+Other trends (and complications) in state sales tax rates across the U.S.:

 • Some items and buyers and even shipping charges are exempt from sales tax if the proper documentation is provided.